Distance: c. 45 miles out and back

 The ride back may or may no be effortless.
 The prevailing breeze on the Oregon coast in the afternoon is on-shore, so expect a headwind all the way home from Minerva.

-Adding Miles: The only good riding nearby that I know of is our Sweet Creek ride, a few miles down Hwy 162 but don’t try to ride there.
+Adding miles: The only good riding nearby that I know of is our Sweet Creek ride, a few miles down Hwy 162, but I don’t recommend riding to there because Hwy 162 is classic hectic big-road shoulder riding, with a headwind coming back to boot.
 A drive to the north, Yachats (“yuh-HOTS”) River Road is a short, mellow ride through a pretty, manicured landscape until its road surface turns ugly and the pitch gets very steep—you’ll know when.
 A drive to the south is our Gardiner to Eugene ride.